I want to wake up one morning and have my life

 “If very little in my life had prepared me for what I experienced in Africa, nothing had prepared me to try to pick up my life again in affluent Orange County, California.
 Everything looked different; everyone seemed strange.
 I looked at my possessions differently.
 Suddenly a full refrigerator was an insult.
 The crowded grocery store shelves were excessive.
 The displays of fashion at the mall were trivial.
 Television was disgusting and moronic.
 Politics made me sick.
 Church was superficial.
 I was a mess.”

-“I’m simply not the same person…I’ve been shaped by these new experiences, and I will never be the same.
+She went on to write, “I’m simply not the same person…I’ve been shaped by these new experiences, and I will never be the same.
 Moreover, I don’t want to be the same.
 I can’t have seen what I’ve seen, met the people I’ve met, experienced what I’ve experienced, only to turn away and return to life as usual.
 I now look at life through a different set of lenses.”

 WOW!
 I LOVE IT!